2gis/mapsapi/src/doc/en/manual/dom-utils.md

 ### DG.DomUtil

-Utility functions to work with the [DOM](https://developer.mozilla.org/docs/Web/API/Document_Object_Model) tree.
+Utility functions to work with the <a href="https://developer.mozilla.org/docs/Web/API/Document_Object_Model">DOM</a> tree.

 #### Functions